EduardoFMDCosta/reinforcement-learning-lab/README.md

 The repository includes the following notebooks:

 - **Playing golf with RL**: this introductory notebook presents the implementation of some RL algorithms applied to learning how to play a simplified version of golf.
+This notebook was implemented based on an activity proposed by Professor J. Lussange (ENS) during the Introduction to RL course at University of Paris.